oroinc/documentation/user/back-office/marketing/landing-pages/index.rst

 3. An action confirmation popup displays the fields that are to be copied from the selected landing page to its draft (e.g., content, titles, metaTitles, metaDescriptions, metaKeywords).
 Click **Yes** to proceed and edit the draft.

-   Be aware that you do not need to edit the URL Slug.
-Once the draft is published, it keeps the URL Slug of the original landing page and not a new slug that you may create for the draft.

 .. image:: /user/img/marketing/landing_pages/landing_page_draft.png
    :alt: The edit page of the landing page draft